 My editor (who asked to remain anonymous) was essential in taking my blog and editorial content from a concept in my head into a well-written, share-with-you-worthy piece.
 Her masterful writing skills helped me ensure that the messages were articulated just right and the final pieces were solid, flowed well, and were typo-free.
 With so much writing required for a launch, having her brain helping me saved my brain from a total melt down.

-Plus, I had other friends and colleagues who supported me with brainstorming, planning, troubleshooting, good-vibe-sending, and sanity-saving throughout the entire process.
+Plus, I had other friends and colleagues who supported me with brainstorming, planning, troubleshooting, good-vibe-sending, and loving throughout the entire process.
 Thank goodness for them, too.

 What I Really Think about Launches